 - A persuasive and open communicator - you will work collaboratively with your team and volunteers to ensure delivery of a high-quality service and support fundraising colleagues by writing case studies and family updates

-- A practical knowledge of diversity issues affecting children, young people and their families – you are aware that being responsive to others needs and concerns, is essential.
+- A practical knowledge of diversity issues affecting children, young people and their families – aware that being responsive to others needs and concerns, is essential.

 What we offer:

 We have a range of fantastic benefits that we offer our employees.
 If you’d like to find out more about these benefits and working with us, click here.
 More information can also be found in our Candidate Pack.